-This article explains how to set up the SSAS database documentation process using ApexSQL Doc, a tool which documents SQL databases, SSIS packages, SSAS cubes and SSRS reports.
+This article explains how to set up the SSAS database documentation process using ApexSQL Doc, a tool which documents SQL databases, SSIS packages, SSAS cubes, SSRS reports and Tableau server sites.

 Connecting to server